SpectreSpect/nlp-natural-disaster/README.md

 > ```shell
 > C:\Projects\nlp-natural-disaster\
 > ```
-> So if the command, that you need to enter is:
+> So if you need to enter a command:
 > ```shell
 > cd [project dir]
 > ```
-> Then you should enter:
+> Then, instead, you should enter this:
 > ```shell
 > cd C:\Projects\nlp-natural-disaster\
 > ```

 ### Terminal instance #1 (back-end)
-Make sure that you have [python](https://www.python.org/downloads/release/python-3115/) installed.
+Make sure that you have [Python](https://www.python.org/downloads/release/python-3115/) installed.
 ```shell
 cd [project dir]
 ```